How The End Of Net Neutrality Will Affect You

 You can compare what will happen without net neutrality to the frustrations you might feel when Facebook or Instagram change their algorithm, altering the order with which things appear in your feed.

-"Now we all see more paid promotional content and it is much harder for organizations to reach their audience unless they pay to boost a post," Leanza says.
+"Now we all see more paid promotional content and it is much harder for organisations to reach their audience unless they pay to boost a post," Leanza says.

-Plus, the online activism that has fueled the major movements of 2017, including #MeToo, will be less visible.
+Plus, the online activism that has fuelled the major movements of 2017, including #MeToo, will be less visible.

 "Remember, that the world first heard about Ferguson, Missouri because those legacy (traditional news) outlets did not consider them worthy enough for coverage until that hashtag started trending." #NetNeutrality— ACLU (@ACLU) December 14, 2017